 We all know the guilty feeling of giving up a New Year's resolution halfway through January.
-Here is one healthy change for 2017 that isn't too difficult to get right.
+Here is one healthy change for the new year that isn't too difficult to get right.
 It doesn't involve running a marathon or starting a new fad diet.
 It's a simple step, but an important one that points you in the right direction to help prevent chronic disease and potentially an early death.

 All it involves is picking up the phone and making an appointment with your GP to get your regular health checks.